Golden Lake Property Owners Association

 - Each membership carries with it the right to two votes at any meeting of the members.

 - Membership is represented by any of the following totaling two people: (i) registered property owner in the jurisdiction; and/or (ii) designate of the registered property owner.
 The designate(s) shall be identified in writing on the membership application.
 A designate shall be a regular user of the property registered to the owner making the designation.
 These persons shall be referred to as “Voting Members”.

 - Application for membership shall be made to any Director, accompanied by the current years dues.

-- The membership year runs from April 1st to March 31st of the following year.
+- The membership year runs from January 1st to December 31st each year.

-- Membership renewal fees should be paid at the Annual Meeting or by cheque to the Association address.
+- Membership renewal fees can be paid in cash or by cheque at the Annual Meeting, or through the year by e-transfer, in cash or by cheque in person to canvassers collecting on behalf of the Association, or by cheque mailed to the Association address.
 The directors shall set the Annual Membership fee by resolution.